projectcapsule/capsule/docs/content/general/proxy.md

 zol                  zfs-on-linux/zfs         Delete          WaitForFirstConsumer   false                  54m
 ```

-The expected output using `capsule-proxy` is the retrieval of the `custom` Storage Class as well the other ones matching the regex `\w+fs`.
+The expected output using `capsule-proxy` is the retrieval of the `custom` Storage Class as well as the other ones matching the regex `\w+fs`.

 ```bash
 $ kubectl --context alice-oidc@mycluster get storageclasses